Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

+\exr{ Consider a circle $\ccont$ of latitude $\theta$ as a boundary of the spherical cap covering the north pole of the sphere $S^2$.
+Compute the parallel transport angle $\Delta \alpha(\ccont)$ as a surface integral of the curvature over the cap.
+Compare the answer with Eq.~\eqref{Eq:DAFoucault} and with the results of Exercise \ref{Ex:1N}, and explain your observations. }

-The approach described above is not restricted to $TS^2$ and can be applied to any complex line bundle $M$.
-For a two-dimensional region $\Sigma$ of a base space $\Surf$, the parallel transport angle over the boundary contour $\partial \Sigma$ is related to the curvature of the bundle over $\Sigma$ as
+The approach used in Eq.~\eqref{Eq:SumPlaq} is not restricted to $TS^2$ and can be applied to any complex line bundle $M$.
+For a two-dimensional region $\Sigma$ of the base space, the parallel transport angle over the boundary contour $\partial \Sigma$ is related to the curvature of the bundle over $\Sigma$ as

-and there is no ambiguity in the first integral if the basis section $\vec 1$ is smooth over $\Sigma$.

-In terms of electromagnetism and vector calculus, this is a version of the \defn{Stokes' theorem} that relates circulation of the vector potential with the integral of flux piercing the surface:
+provided that the basis section $\vec 1$ is smooth over $\Sigma$, so that there is no ambiguity in the first integral.
+In terms of electromagnetism and vector calculus, this is a version of the \defn{Stokes' theorem}, which relates circulation of the vector potential with the magnetic flux piercing the surface:

-Note that the last equation works only for a three-dimensional vector field $\vec{\emf A}$ over $\R^3$.
-In contrast, Eq.~\eqref{Eq:DaStokes} can be applied to bundles with base spaces of higher dimension.
-It has even more simple and general formulation

-in the language of differential forms.
-Without going into any further detail, we note that the differential operator $d$ includes gradient, divergence, and curl as special cases.